ComputeCanada/mc.computecanada.dev/README.md

 > If you are not an employee of Compute Canada or are not authorized to deploy to `mc.computecanada.dev`, you may instead setup your own web server with [Ansible MC Hub](https://github.com/ComputeCanada/ansible-mc-hub) or simply [MC Hub](https://github.com/ComputeCanada/mc-hub).

-## Getting the required authorizations
+## Getting the required deployment authorizations

 In order to deploy and maintain `mc.computecanada.dev`, you need to send a private message to Frédéric Fortier-Chouinard (me) on Slack or open an issue on Github.